shrikebyte/sblib-open/README.md

 ### Test

+> [!WARNING]
+> Development happens on the main branch.
+As a consequence, main is not guaranteed to be stable or to build properly every time, as it is always in a state of progress.
+Use tagged releases for the most stable experience.

 Walk through the following steps to run the simulations.

 1. Ensure the required build tools have been properly installed and made